LRWebb/Jump-Start-Notes/Lessons/programming-expressions.md

 ## Activities:
 :heavy_check_mark: Review the notes in this section
 :heavy_check_mark: Complete the [practice problems](./practice-problems.md)
-:large_orange_diamond: Complete the candy machine assignment
+:heavy_check_mark: Complete the candy machine assignment

 ## Notes:
 = is not the same as ==. == means equal